Zone II • Versions EN3

-At the northern end of the Alpine Fault, the system begins to transition into the Hikurangi Trench subduction zone (Figure 2-1 and) as multiple faults splay off creating the Marlborough Fault System (MFS)(Wilson, Jones, Molnar, Sheehan, & Boyd, 2004).
-The four major splay faults include the Wairau, Awatere, Calrence, Kekerengu and Hope faults and each have a moment magnitude potential of up to 7 Mw or possibly greater (Robinson & Davies, 2013).
+At the northern end of the Alpine Fault, the system begins to transition into the Hikurangi Trench subduction zone (Figure 1) as multiple faults splay off creating the Marlborough Fault System (MFS)(Figure 2).3 The five major splay faults include the Wairau, Awatere, Clarence, Kekerengu and Hope faults.
+Each main splay fault has a moment magnitude potential of up to 7 Mw or possibly greater.4

-2.1 Rapid Damage Mapping
+2.1 Rapid damage mapping

-2. Assessment of the damage to buildings, such as total collapse or heavy damage to the structure.
+Secondly , assessment of the damage to buildings, such as total collapse or heavy damage to the structure.

-3. The creation of damage maps.
+Thirdly , the creation of damage maps.
 The maps could take the shape of grid-based damage maps or building-by-building damage maps, when possible.

-3.1 Field Reconnaissance
+3.1 Field reconnaissance

 Figure 3 below provides an overview of the timeline for 48 hours after the initial earthquake.
 The earthquake occurred at 12.02 am.
 By 10.00 am that same morning, the first land damage reconnaissance teams left Christchurch, Nelson and Wellington to undertake initial ground-based surveys.
 T+TI’s initial focus was on observing that damage along the transport corridors.
 Staff travelled in vehicles along key New Zealand Transport (NZTA) and railway routes (where possible) to observe the extent of the damage.
 Georeferenced images captured the location and extent of damage along SH1 including landslips, fault ruptures and some damage to residential and commercial infrastructure.

-An hour later at 11.00 am T+TI natural hazards rapid disaster mapping responders flew out of Christchurch, Nelson and Wellington to undertake an aerial survey for New Zealand’s natural disaster insurer of residential land and buildings, the Earthquake Commission (EQC).
+An hour later at 11.00 am T+TI natural hazards rapid disaster mapping responders flew out of Christchurch, Nelson and Wellington to undertake an aerial survey for New Zealand’s natural disaster insurer of residential land and buildings, the EQC.
 This allowed a large area to be covered with the same process as the ground based survey where georeferenced photos could be uploaded online to provide information on the extent of the damage.

 T+TI also used a collaborative data collection approach where geospatial data was compiled from a range of sources and reconnaissance surveys (both ground and aerial).
 Data was gathered from various agencies such as Red Cross and universities, and was regularly updated online as more information became available.
 The public was also encouraged to add their own photos and observations to the online portal.
 This resulted in constantly evolving data sets, offering improved accuracy over time and subsequently the best outcome for all involved.
-The overall timelines are shown in the Figure 3-1.
+The overall timelines are shown in the Figure 3.

 3.2 GIS Kaikoura Earthquake Viewer